lnacquaroli/TMMOptics.jl/README.md

 #### Angle of incidence

-`θ` is an 1d-array that set the angle of incidence of the wave into the first (incident) medium.
+`θ::Array{Number}` is an 1d-array that set the angle of incidence of the wave into the first (incident) medium.
 It accepts the same type of input as `λ`, in degrees.
 For instance:
 ```julia
 θ = [0.] # zero degress --> normal incidence
 θ = [45.] # 45. degrees